Out now

 MOTH BOOKS publishes outstanding fiction and non fiction with a strong emphasis on women’s voices.
 Founded in London in 2023, we cross borders and make connections, particularly with Europe.

-Moth Books will soon publish another magnificent novel of family and conflict in the heart of Europe: Worlds Apart by Julia Franck.
+Out next month: another magnificent novel of family and conflict in the heart of Europe: Worlds Apart by Julia Franck, translated by Imogen Taylor

 Also available